 Posts filed under “Digital Media”

-Oscar Peterson has been recording and performing for over half a century.
-He may also be the most recorded of all piano players.
-(And he’s from Canada).
+He may be the single most recorded of all piano players.

 excellent box set "Exclusively for My Friends" will keep you